mue-li/Rt-to-RI/paper/paper.md

 ---

-title: Rt-to-RI – A simple Python programme to transform the retention time (Rt) into the retention index (RI) for gas chromatography chromatograms
+title: 'Rt-to-RI – A simple Python programme to transform the retention time (Rt) into the retention index (RI) for gas chromatography chromatograms'

 tags:
   - Python